Saron-06/100hires-portfolio/content-sample.md

 evaluate, rewrite, and publish.
 The AI handles the blank page problem.
 The human handles the judgment.

-That combination — AI speed plus human voice — is what small brands now have access to for the first time.
+That combination, AI speed plus human voice is what small brands now have access to for the first time.
 And the gap between a scrappy independent brand and a well-resourced competitor just got a lot smaller.